-All parents are asked to notify the school nurse at the beginning of the year if a student has a chronic illness or medical condition, such as food or insect allergies, asthma, diabetes, etc. A doctor's confirmation must be provided for the student's permanent record and updated annually.
-For students with food allergies a Request for Alternate Meals form must be completed by the physician.
+All parents are asked to notify the school nurse at the beginning of the year if a student has a special physical condition, such as food or insect allergies.
+A doctor's order must be on file in the student's permanent record for both prescription and nonprescription medication, including aspirin, cough drops, etc. Medication can only be distributed to students if the medication is in the original container and if the parent/guardian has completed a medication form.
+This form can be obtained from the school nurse.